STANDING ROCK SIOUX INDIAN RESERVATION 2022 BIG GAME PROCLAMATION (WHITE TAIL/MULE DEER)

-The Standing Rock Game and Fish Commission held a meeting on February 24, 2016 went on record to open the Big Game season for Whitetail and Mule deer.
+The Standing Rock Game and Fish Commission held a meeting on 03/12/2022 to open the Big Game season for Whitetail and Mule Deer.

 The Tribe shall manage the fish and wildlife resources of the reservation primarily for subsistence use by tribal members.
 Non-members may be allowed the privilege for taking fish and wildlife only at times and places and under conditions deemed appropriate.